ewized/wands/README.md

 This plugin will create various wands that are fun to mess around with.

+## Development

+Wands uses gradle to add a task that will let you run `Wands` right from your cloned repo.
+To get this setup all you need to do is have forge installed on the client.
+Then run `./gradlew :startForgeClient` this will compile `Wands` and start the client.
+The client game dir will be in `/run/forge-client/`.

+## Building

+To build this plugin all you need to run is `./gradlew build` this will compile both `Wands` and `Utilities`.
+Once you have both of the _jars_ you can place them in your mods folder.

+ - **Wands** `/build/libs/wands-x.x.x-xxxxxxxx.jar`
+ - **Utilities** `/utilities/build/libs/utilities-x.x.x-xxxxxxxx.jar`

+## Installing for Production

+To install this plugin, you must generate two jars from this repo.
+The first jar is `wands-x.x.x-xxxxxxxx.jar` and the other is `utilities-x.x.x-xxxxxxxx.jar`.
+**Wands** is the plugin it's self and **Utilities** is the lib plugin that contains common code.
+Wands requires to use the version that is a git module in this repo.
+The reason is that `Utilities` is constantly upgrading its codebase.

 ## License

 The code in this project is under the following license.